qurator-spk/sbb_images/README.md

 Proceed to "Run Annotator".

 ### config.json:
+* LABELS: The image classes that you want to assign to your images.
 * PASSWD_FILE: The passwd file that contains the authentication data.
 * SQLITE_FILE: The image database that has been created by create-database.
 * NUM_ANNOTATIONS: Number of required annotations per image.